RachelMonty/MCA-2024/README.md

 # week 7 <br>
-week seven was to create  second mei file of the peice and add  genre clasifcations the classifications i have went with are:
+week seven was to create  second mei file of the peice and add  genre clasifcations the classifications i have went with are: are, alternative, classical piano, pop i edited t into my MEi file whihch you can see above.